BrowserStackCE/xcuitest-sample-browserstack/README.md

 6. Use the ipa file and zip file you have created using the above steps to run on Browserstack

-## Note : Follow [This](https://www.browserstack.com/docs/app-automate/xcuitest/getting-started) for executing the tests on BrowserStack
+## Note :
+* Follow [This](https://www.browserstack.com/docs/app-automate/xcuitest/getting-started) for executing the tests on BrowserStack
+* There are multiple tests that you can use from A11yUItests used in the `SampleXCUITests/SampleXCUITests.swift` file.
+Please refer to [this](https://github.com/rwapp/A11yUITests#tests) for the range of tests you can choose from.

 ## Links & Resources